Easy Braised Southern Greens Recipe

 Recipe Ingredients:

-Here’s everything you’ll need to make this greens recipe along with how to prep.
+Here’s everything you’ll need to make this braised greens recipe along with how to prep.
 See the greens recipe card below for the exact quantities.

 Ingredients for Braised Southern Greens